kevintrinh388/Seed_Based_Graph_De-Anonymization_Project/README.md

 This was my group's attempt at solving the following problem listed below.
 (This was a class project from CSC4223/6223 PRIVACY)

-Our grade for this project was a 96/100.

 ##